microsoft/DMF/Dmf/Modules.Library/Dmf_DeviceInterfaceTarget.md

 ContinuousRequestTargetModuleConfig | Contains the settings for the underlying RequesetStream.
 EvtDeviceInterfaceTargetOnStateChange | Callback to the Client that indicates the state of the target has changed.
 EvtDeviceInterfaceTargetOnPnpNotification | Callback to the Client that allows the Client to indicate if the target should open.
+EvtPnpCustomNotificationCallbackUser | Callback to the Client for user mode that allows the Client to be notify of pnp custom event.

 -----------------------------------------------------------------------------------------------------------------------------------